 - Wi-Fi control for scheduling and cycle selection from your phone.

 Hayward’s edge is low-maintenance robotics and above-ground value.
-The AquaVac 650’s SpinTech technology skips the cartridge entirely — 18 hydrocyclones maintain suction while a TouchFree canister lets you empty debris without touching it — and its TigerShark robots are prized for reliable, microprocessor-driven cleaning with a fast 90-minute Quick Clean option on the QC.
+The AquaVac 650’s SpinTech technology skips the cartridge entirely — 18 hydrocyclones maintain suction while a TouchFree canister lets you empty debris without touching it — though our dedicated AquaVac 650 review found real discontinuation signals in the US market, so the actively-supported TigerShark QC is the safer current Hayward robotic pick (see our full TigerShark QC review for verified pricing and where it falls short).
+Its TigerShark robots are prized for reliable, microprocessor-driven cleaning with a fast 90-minute Quick Clean option on the QC.
 For above-ground and softer-sided pools, Hayward’s Poolvergnuegen suction cleaners (2- and 4-wheel) run off your existing pump at a lower price than any robot.
 See our best Hayward pool cleaner guide for the full range, and our best above-ground pool cleaner guide if you have an above-ground pool.

 Which should you buy?